MrHaribo/mrharibo.github.io/usermanagement/index.md

 ![example-service-catalog](ExampleServiceCatalog.PNG "Example Service Catalog")

 The test client is a native Java application providing a small console style UI.
 To start the TestClient right click the MyGame.TestClient.TestClient.java in the *src/main/java* directory and click *Run/Debug As -> Java Application*.

+> If you are using Docker Toolbox you run into the same connectivity problems as with services.
+But since the Client is not a service you have to add the **message_broker_address=your_docker_machine_ip:61616** to the Eclipse Run Configuration of TestClient.
+Add the message broker address on the *Environment* tab of the *TestClient* Launch configuration.

 ![test-client](TestClient.PNG "Test Client")